 Overview

-On our Criminology and Sociology degree you consider the criminal justice system and explore theoretical positions within sociology and criminology.
+On our criminology and sociology degree you will consider the criminal justice system and explore theoretical positions within sociology and criminology.
 You'll gain a strong theoretical grounding, analytical expertise and the communication skills needed to kickstart a successful career in a wide range of fields.
+This means you are ready to go into the areas you are passionate about and effect change in the places you want to see it.

 Programme Structure